web-platform-tests/rfcs/rfcs/remote_channel.md

 `postMessage` to a remote context, and the ability to `executeScript` so that the script runs in a remote context.

-This API is provided by a `RemoteWindow` object.
-The `RemoteWindow` object doesn't handle creating the browsing context, but given the UUID for the remote window, creates a `SendChannel` which is able to send messages to the remote.
-Alternatively the `RemoteWindow` may be created first and its `uuid` property used when constructing the URL.
+This API is provided by a `RemoteGlobal` object.
+The `RemoteGlobal` object doesn't handle creating the browsing context (or other global object), but given the UUID for the remote, creates a `SendChannel` which is able to send messages to the remote.
+Alternatively the `RemoteGlobal` may be created first and its `uuid` property used when constructing the URL.

-Inside the remote browsing context itself, the test author has to call `window_channel()` in order to set up a `RecvChannel` with UUID given by the `uuid` parameter in `location.href`.
+Inside the remote browsing context itself, the test author has to call `global_channel()` in order to set up a `RecvChannel` with UUID given by the `uuid` parameter in `location.href`.
 By default this is not connected until the async `connect()` method is called.
 This allows message handlers to be attached before processing any messages.
-For convenience `await start_window_channel()` returns an already connected `RecvChannel`.
+For convenience `await start_global_channel()` returns an already connected `RecvChannel`.

-The `RecvChannel` object offers an `addMessageHandler(callback)` API to receive messages sent with the `postMessage` API on `RemoteWindow`, and async `nextMessage()` to wait for the next message.
+The `RecvChannel` object offers an `addMessageHandler(callback)` API to receive messages sent with the `postMessage` API on `RemoteGlobal`, and async `nextMessage()` to wait for the next message.

 ##### Script Execution

-`RemoteWindow.executeScript(fn, ...args)` serializes the function `fn`, using `Function.prototype.toString()`.
+`RemoteGlobal.executeScript(fn, ...args)` serializes the function `fn`, using `Function.prototype.toString()`.
 Each argument is serialized using the remote value serialization algorithm.
-Along with the function string and the arguments, a `SendChannel` is sent for the command response (only one such channel is created per `RemoteWindow` for efficiency reasons), and a command id is sent to disambiguate responses from different commands.
+Along with the function string and the arguments, a `SendChannel` is sent for the command response (only one such channel is created per `RemoteGlobal` for efficiency reasons), and a command id is sent to disambiguate responses from different commands.